 We tend to respond to people around us through our unconscious facial expressions and bodily movements.
 When surrounded by smiling people, we often smile back.
 And when threatened, we often take on a defensive stance.
 Animals do the same.
-Dogs, cats and mice bristle their fur as a defensive mechanism or form of intimidation.
-So why can’t we develop clothing to do the same?
-What if our clothing were to be capable of detecting the mood of those around us?
-And what if it could respond accordingly?
+Dogs, cats and mice bristle their fur as a defensive mechanism or as a form of intimidation.
+So why can’t we develop clothing that can do the same?
+For example, how might clothing sense aggression, and go into defensive mode accordingly?

-This project is an attempt to the technical possibilities of computer vision and dynamic actuation to address psycho-social questions of emotion, privacy and transparency.
-The capacity of computer vision to recognize different facial expressions has already been exploited for various commercial and advertising purposes, but the integration of such a system into clothing, along with shape changing interfaces, is a new venture which could open up new opportunities for the worlds of design, fashion and technology.
+This project is an attempt to explore the technical possibilities of computer vision and dynamic actuation in order to address psycho-social questions of emotion, privacy and transparency.
+It is part of an ongoing research initiative into the relationship between emotional expressions and social interactions.
+It builds upon the capacity of computer vision to recognize different facial expressions that has already been explored by others, but crucially integrates this system into interactive clothing.
+Opale is a highly innovative initiative which could open up new opportunities for the worlds of design, fashion and technology.

 The research is part of a broader ongoing collaboration into soft robotics between Behnaz Farahi and Paolo Salvagione, who developed compact mechanical and electrical systems deployed in this dress.
 The electrical circuit controls six low power electrical solenoids fitted with miniature CO2 capsules, capable of inflating pockets within the dress.
 Together with Julian Ceipek they wrote an algorithm to relay data from the camera to a micro controller in order to control the solenoids.

 Nicolas Cambier directed the video of Opale seen through the lens of another person’s clothing camera.
 While we cannot see the other person we can see the emotional responses detected in the main character.

 - Julian Ceipek